N-Storm/boringguard/README.md

 Usage
 -----

+If you aren't familiar with Ansible or looking for a quick start, take a look at this guide: [QUICKSTART.md](QUICKSTART.md).

 Install `ansible` & `qrencode` packages.
 Make sure you have the ansible.posix collection installed (`ansible-galaxy collection list`).
 Debian 11, 12 will have it installed with the ansible package (you can check this with `ansible-galaxy collection list`).